-Users of assistance dogs have a right under the Equality Act not to be discriminated against based on their disability.
+Under the Equality Act, users of assistance dogs have a right not to be discriminated against based on their disability.
 Small business owners or managers may find themselves discriminating if they do things like:

-- asking assistance dog users to sit or be in a separate place to others
+asking assistance dog users to sit or be in a separate place from others

 Assistance dogs can only be excluded when doing so is reasonable.
-For example, in a medical setting in which preventing contamination is vitally important for others’ safety.
+For example, in a medical setting where preventing contamination is vitally important for others’ safety.